Before you use manure in the garden, be safe! Keep you and your plants free from contamination and sickness. Here’s the scoop on the poop.

+Poop “fresh off the press” should not be worked into the soil during the growing season.
 You’ve probably seen farmers applying it like there’s no tomorrow and wondered, “if they can do it, why not me?”.
 Most likely, farms spread it in the fall or use it to condition a field well before planting an edible crop.

+At home, don’t take a chance that you’ll eat contaminated food!
 One university study illustrated it with a simple drop of water.
 Imagine yourself watering your plants after working fresh manure into the soil.
 Picture a contaminated water droplet splashing up onto your vegetables.
 Now you’re playing Russian roulette with your health.
 Of course, washing your veggies will help.

+What is the threat statistically speaking?
 The Center for Disease Control and Prevention (CDC) published an article in 2005 that estimated the total number of E. coli illnesses in the United States annually.
 Can you guess the number?
 5,000?
 10,000?
 How about 73,000!
 And that is what is reported by medical facilities.
 There could be hundreds or even thousands more cases that were never treated officially.
 The same study broke down the causes of the outbreaks, and produce contamination was reported to be on the rise – more than 30% of all E. coli cases.
 Half of that was from cross contamination in restaurants.
 The other half was from produce already contaminated with E. coli.
 Lettuce, cabbage and sprouts are the most common carriers.
 It can happen at home too.
 Sadly, I read about a 2 year old boy in Maine who died from E. coli as a result of fresh manure added to the garden improperly.

+How does a crop become contaminated?
 There are several ways your food can get a “touch of the squirts”.
 Manure can contaminate irrigation and wash water as well as processing and storage equipment.
 Poor handling and shipping practices can also wreak havoc.
 The report from the CDC also warned that chlorine washes don’t reliably reduce E. coli counts.
 Gee.
 If this hasn’t convinced you not to put the stinky stuff next to your edibles, then I don’t know what will!

+Pesticides and Herbicides.
 Fly larvae are a big problem at some farms and so they spray pesticides on manure piles to kill the larvae.
 Another worry is that grass sprayed with herbicides can survive inside the animal’s body and eventually its manure.
 Chemicals can stick around in the manure and kill beneficial microbes.

+Antibiotics and Medications.
 Do you know if the cows or horses were treated with drugs?
 Those drugs don’t kill all bacteria found in animal manure.
 Medications can also be present in manures.

 Now don’t get bummed out that your dreams of doo doo may be crushed.
 There’s hope for those of us that want all of the benefits of manure without the threat of catching something horrible and even life threatening.
-Here’s how to make manure work for you:
+Here’s how to make manure work for you.

 Fresh manure has a high level of acidity that can burn plants.
 Aging it properly not only reduces the inevitable shock factor to your plants but should kill the bad stuff that can make you sick.
 There are no guarantees.
 I cannot check your aged manure for pathogens.
 It is a fact that aging can reduce the risks.

+What does it mean to “age manure”?
 Aged manure is powdery stuff that has been heat dried using temperatures at least 160°F for several hours at a minimum.
 The water content has been significantly reduced, e.g., 90% and it’s been exposed to air and the elements for at least 6 months (better if a year of more).
 After undergoing all that heat stress, the manure will remain nutrient-rich and won’t smell.
 Harmful pathogens should be killed off naturally although some experts contend that disease organisms could remain over time if not composted.

+How do I age manure?
 You can let the manure sit alone in a safe place (away from water runoff or human and pet interaction), or pair it with carbon-rich materials like straw, shredded paper or leaves.
 The sun’s heat and the manure’s high nitrogen content will “toast” the poop well.
 Leave it to roast for at least 6 months and make sure it’s no longer stinky or moist.

-4. Compost in a Pile and Go the Extra Mile!
+4. Compost in a pile and go the extra mile.

 Fresh manure breaks down well in a compost heap.
 If you want a good amount of composted manure and don’t have the land for a compost heap, you can purchase aged and composted manure.
 If you compost it yourself, once the compost is finished, let it cure for 2-4 months before using it in your garden – the longer the better (6 months or more).